Anna-Elisabeth/LeoAnna_FE/README.md

 - Major Improvements:
   - Improved login functionality
-  - Admin and basket interfaces updated for better organisation.
+  - Admin and basket interfaces updated for better organisation
+  - Admin login and navigate to Admin page

 - New Features:
   - Accessibility: